 - i.
-Completed CPUC Baseline Resource Data Template; - ii.
-Completed CPUC New Resource Data Template; and - iii.
-Completed CPUC GHG Calculator for IRP v1.4.5.
+Completed CPUC Baseline Resource Data Template (Appendix C); - ii.
+Completed CPUC New Resource Data Template (Appendix D); and - iii.
+Completed CPUC GHG Calculator for IRP v1.4.5 ("GHG Calculator") (Appendix E).

-This IRP was approved by PCE's Board of Directors on and the resolution documenting this approval is attached as Appendix B.
+This IRP was approved by PCE's Board of Directors on July 26, 2018 and the resolution documenting this approval is attached as Appendix B.

 PCE is submitting a conforming portfolio which was developed using the GHG Calculator and default assumptions provided by the CPUC.
 This portfolio produces 2030 emissions estimates (as calculated by the GHG Calculator) below the 2030 benchmark assigned to PCE in Rulemaking 06-02-007 filed on May 25, 2018.
-In the sections below, we discuss our methodology for developing this portfolio.
+In the sections below, we provide further details on the composition of this portfolio and discuss our methodology for developing this portfolio.

-As 2018 is the first iteration of this planning exercise, PCE is not submitting any alternative portfolios and has relied on the assumptions used in developing the Reference System Plan and contained in the CPUC's GHG Calculator.
-In two years when the next IRP submission is due, we expect that we will have more data on historical load, distributed energy resources, and expected energy storage dispatch profiles which will allow us to potentially provide more indepth analysis.
+As 2018 is the first iteration of this planning exercise, PCE is not submitting any alternative portfolios and has relied on the assumptions used in developing the Reference System Plan and contained in the GHG Calculator.
+In two years when the next IRP submission is due, we expect that we will have more data on historical load, distributed energy resources, and expected energy storage dispatch profiles which will allow us to potentially provide a more indepth analysis.
 If the same IRP process is in place, PCE may at that time choose to submit an alternative portfolio that more closely aligns with PCE's internal forecasts.